-The remaining rules are the logical rules, which are shown in Figure 1.
+The remaining rules are the logical rules, which are shown in Figure 2.1.
 These rules allow us to introduce each connective on either side of sequents.
-In these rules, A is an individual formula, F, G stand for a multisets of formulas and (A, F) is short for $\{A\} \cup F$.
-Note that even though the connectives \land, \lor and \bigoplus{r}^{b} have unbounded arity, their introduction rules are binary rules.
-The rules for the modular connectives are adapted from [2].
-Here we need the rules MOD-add and MOD-substract to have short derivations of the equivalences between the AND-OR formulas that compute the MOD_p function, and the formulas using the modular connectives.
-These equivalences are required for the proof of Theorems 6.4 and 6.5.
+In these rules, A is an individual formula, F, G stand for a multisets of formulas, and (A, F) is short for $\{A\} \cup F$ .
+Note that as is customary, while our connectives $\land, \lor$ , and $\oplus_r^b$ have unbounded arity, their introduction rules are binary rules.
+(The fact that they are binary is not important, but it is important that each rule has only a finite number of active formulas.)
+The rules for the modular connectives are adapted from Beame et al. (1996).

-In this article, we will often need to perform derivations that introduce binary
+In this article, we will often need to perform derivations that introduce binary connectives.
+For example,